Quality Assurance in Software Development: How It Shields Your Product from Costly Failures

 QA processes offer cost savings in development.

-From the term itself, QA ultimately aims to minimize the number of defects or bugs occurring in the entire development process.
-If software engineers and the QA team do it well, they can identify the root cause of all problems and fix bugs in the early phases.
-This proactive approach results in fewer problems in the later stages and after the product has been released.
-Consequently, your professionals can spend less time and resources on debugging.
-In software engineering, saving time translates into saving costs.
+From the term itself, QA ultimately aims to minimize the occurrence of defects or bugs in the entire development process.
+If software engineers and the QA team do it effectively, they can identify the root cause of issues in early phases (E.g., design or coding) and address them before they infiltrate deeper layers of the product.

 Establishing Software Quality Metrics